Published: 23 Dec 2025 | Reading Time: 5 min read

 By 2025, AI will touch every tech role — from documentation and testing to cloud deployment.
 According to the World Economic Forum, nearly 97 million new AI-related jobs are expected to emerge globally.

-For students in Tier 2 and Tier 3 colleges, this is a massive opportunity.
+This is a huge opportunity for students in Tier 2, along with Tier 3 universities.
 With accessible learning platforms and practical boot camps, AI skills are no longer limited to major tech hubs.

 Consistency matters more than speed.
 Every small project contributes to your portfolio and helps build the mindset you need to thrive in the AI era.